wach128/cordova-plugin-health/README.md

 - Active and basal calories can be automatically calculated by Health Connect.
 - calories.basal is returned as an average per day (kcal/day), and is usually stored quite sparsely (it rarely change, but chnages in weight and height trigger a ricalculation).
 - Calories and distance for activities are actually queried indipendently, using the timestamps for each returned activity.
 This may considerably slow down the query if the returned activities are many.
 Use with care.
+- sleep in HealthConnect is stored in sessions composed of stages.
+If you want to retrieve sessions instead of single stages, add the following flag to the query object: `sleepSession: true`.
+The returned value will be an array of objects like: `[ { startDate: Date, endDate: Date, stage: 'sleep.light' }, ... ]`

 ### queryAggregated()